 I accumulated a lot of cast-off parts over the years.
 Some of it was from buying used systems cheaply and salvaging the usable parts.
 Some of it was my own stuff that was no longer useful.
 And some of it was cast-offs from other people.
 I raided the boneyard for projects fairly often, but some stuff never made it back out.
 At some point I’m sure I had at least one 5170 motherboard, if not two or three.

 I thinned out my boneyard after I got married.
 There were quite a few things I didn’t expect I’d ever use, and those got tossed or recycled.
 I got rid of a lot of cheap minitower cases, and I expect those IBM 5170 boards went around the same time too.
 But I did keep that case.
 It ended up with a Pentium board and a 1.2 GB Seagate hard drive in it.
-Somewhere along the way I ended up with some genuine IBM 5.25-inch floppy drives too, so it ended up with the proper Toshiba-manufactured 1.2 MB drive in it.
+Somewhere along the way I ended up with some genuine IBM 5.25-inch floppy drives too, so it ended up with the proper YE Data-manufactured 1.2 MB drive in it.
 I also put a black 360K drive from an IBM 5155 Portable PC in it.
-My chances of ever finding a beige Toshiba 360K floppy to match the appearance of the stock 1.2 MB Toshiba drive are slim.
+Eventually I found a proper beige YE Data 360K floppy to complete it.
+It wasn’t cheap, but also wasn’t crazy expensive.

 I had a 12 MHz AT clone motherboard that escaped my purge.
 At various times I had the idea to put that board in the AT case.
 It wouldn’t be exactly correct, but it would be a reasonable match.
 But the board had battery damage so I kept putting it off.